 - Can this franchise be run from home/mobile unit?

 Definition: The business can be run from your home and/or a vehicle, and it is not necessary to have a retail facility, office space, or warehouse.

 - Can this franchise be run part time?

 Definition: This business can be run by the owner on a part-time basis (less than 40 hours per week) and/or as a side business; it is not necessary for the business to be open/run full-time.

 - # of employees required to run

 Definition: An exclusive territory is a fixed area in which you are given the right to operate and in which no other units of the same franchise may be opened.

 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Wireless Zone?
+Interested in ownership opportunities like Wireless Zone?
 Request a free consultation with a Franchise Advisor now.